CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-use-case-workspace.md

 2. Log in to [SD Connect](./sd-connect-login.md).
 3. Upload your data folder to SD Connect: [See upload instructions](./sd-connect-upload.md).
 Or create an empty folder by clicking "**Create folder**" ([screenshot](./images/connect/UseCase_CreateFolder.png){ target="_blank" }).
 4. Click “**Share**” next to the folder you wish to share ([screenshot](./images/connect/UseCase_ShareButton.png){ target="_blank" }).
-5. Add the project B’s **Share ID** to the field ([screenshot](./images/connect/UseCase_AddShareID.png){ target="_blank" }).
+5. Add the Project B’s **Share ID** to the field ([screenshot](./images/connect/UseCase_AddShareID.png){ target="_blank" }).
 6. Select sharing permission: “**Collaborate**”.
 Click “**Share**” ([screenshot](./images/connect/UseCase_SelectPermission.png){ target="_blank" }).

-Now all the content of the folder is accessible for both projects (project A and project B).
+Now all the content of the folder is accessible for both projects (Project A and Project B).
 All members in both projects can modify the content of the folder via SD Connect; Everyone can upload, download, copy and delete the content as they wish.
 They can also access it via SD Desktop for analysis.